List of Coronation Street characters introduced in 1961: Dot Greenhalgh

-Dorothy "Dot" Greenhalgh (née Todd) is the long-time best friend of Elsie Tanner.
+Dorothy "Dot" Greenhalgh (née Todd) is first seen as the long-time best friend of Elsie Tanner.
 The pair worked together at Miami Modes, a local clothes shop, and eventually Dot was given a promotion to supervisor—but left soon after to work at a department store.
-Dot had several flings in her time despite being married, and in 1969, her husband Walter finally finished with her and on top of this she lost her fancy new job.
+Dot had several flings in her time despite being married, and in 1969, her husband Walter finally finished with her; and on top of this she lost her fancy new job.
 Miami Modes took her back, but when she stole stock and then blamed Elsie, her life in Weatherfield came to an end.
-She admitted her guilt, got the sack and Elsie refused to speak to her ever again.
+She admitted her guilt, got the sack, and Elsie refused to speak to her ever again.

 Joe Makinson

 Joe Makinson is a plumber who arrives early in 1961 to carry out work for Christine Hardman.
 Having just dumped her boyfriend Malcolm for his lack of support following her mother's death, and on discovering that May had unpaid debts, Christine's struggle sparked sympathy from Joe, who paid for the plumbing bill himself.
 Joe then asked Christine for a date and they became an item.
-After a few months Joe asked Christine for her hand in marriage and they became engaged, but soon after a Christine had decided she needed more excitement in her life and subsequently broke it off with him.
+After a few months Joe asked Christine for her hand in marriage and they became engaged, but soon afterward Christine decided she needed more excitement in her life, and subsequently broke up with him.
 Joe was heartbroken.

 Joe briefly returned in 1963 and resumed his affair with Christine, but he ended it when he realised he meant nothing to her.
 He returned again in 1970 to settle a debt with Alan Howard.

 Beattie Pearson

-Beatrice "Beattie" Pearson (née Tatlock) is the daughter of the late Albert Tatlock, played by Gabrielle Daye.
+Beatrice "Beattie" Pearson (also Tatlock) is the daughter of the late Albert Tatlock, played by Gabrielle Daye.
 Beattie was first seen on Coronation Street in 1961 visiting her father.
-Beattie's visits were quite rare usually coming to the street when she wanted something.
-She attended the wedding of Ken Barlow to her cousin Valerie Tatlock in 1962 and also attended Val's funeral in 1971.
+Beattie's visits were quite rare; she usually came to the street when she wanted something.
+She attended the wedding of Ken Barlow to her cousin Valerie Tatlock in 1962, and also attended Val's funeral in 1971.
 She moved in with Albert for a few weeks when she left her husband, Norman, but Albert soon sent her back.
 In 1975 she along with the rest of the Street attended Albert's 80th Birthday street party.
-In 1981 on another visit to Coronation Street Beattie was afraid that she would have to have Albert live with her because Ken and Deirdre Barlow were thinking of leaving the Street, but she was glad when they decided to stay.
+In 1981, on another visit to Coronation Street, Beattie was afraid that she would have to have Albert live with her because Ken and Deirdre Barlow were thinking of leaving the street, but she was glad when they decided to stay.
 Beattie's last appearance was after Albert died in 1984.
-Beattie gave Ken his World War one medal at his funeral, saying that Albert always looked upon him as a son.
+Beattie gave Ken his First World War medal at his funeral, saying that Albert always looked upon him as a son.